 Living in a privileged time:

 We are presently living in a privileged time in human history.
-The Hebrew Besorah (“Message,” Glad Tidings, Good News) of the Kindness and Favor (Grace) of Adonai (the LORD) has been proclaimed all-around the world.
-Since Yochanan ben Zecharyah ben Aaron (יוֹחָנָן בֵּן זְכַרְיָה בֵּן אַהֲרוֹן) appeared in the wilderness almost 2000 years ago the Spirit of Holiness has been bearing witness that Yeshua is the Messiah, Savior and Lord of the whole earth.
+The Jewish Besorah (Good News) of the Kindness and Favor (Grace) of Adonai (the LORD) has been proclaimed all-around the world.
+Since Yochanan ben Zecharyah ben Aaron (יוֹחָנָן בֵּן זְכַרְיָה בֵּן אַהֲרוֹן) appeared in the wilderness almost 2000 years ago the Spirit of Holiness has been bearing witness that Rabbi Yeshua is the Messiah of Israel and the Savior of the whole world.

-Like the Prophet Yochanan today’s Jewish followers of the Messiah must bear witness to the truth that Rabbi Yeshua is the Messiah of Israel and that it is only his Oral Torah of the Spirit that fulfills all of the Law of HaShem (the NAME) that was given to the Prophet Moses (Hebrews 1:2).
+Like the Prophet Yochanan, today’s Jewish followers of the Messiah must bear witness to the truth that Rabbi Yeshua is the Messiah of Israel and that it is only his Oral Torah of the Spirit that fulfills all of the Law of HaShem (the NAME) that was given to the Prophet Moses (Hebrews 1:2).

 The Ten Great Days of Awe are a time when the Mighty One of Israel convenes a formal court in heaven to examine, test and judge the faithfulness of His people.
-This ten day observance will receive its full prophetic fulfillment in the seven years of Great Tribulation referred to in the Books of Daniel and “Unveiling” (Higallut, Revelation).
+This ten day observance will receive its full prophetic fulfillment in the seven years of Great Tribulation referred to in the Book of Daniel and the Scroll of the “Unveiling” (Higallut, Revelation).
 In the Scroll of Unveiling (cf. 2:10) the resurrected, glorified, (immortal) heavenly Messiah says:.

-“Do not fear what you are about to suffer.
-Behold the Devil is about to cast some of you into prison, that you may be tested, and you will have tribulation ten days.”
+“Do not fear what you are going to suffer.
+Behold the Devil is about to throw some of you into prison, in order that you may be tested, and you shall have trouble for ten days.”

 Feast of Booths #1.
 The Feast of Booths marks the change of seasons, the close of the sabbatical year and the anticipation of rain and the winter equinox (Deuteronomy 31:10).